-Course Description: Scientific animal production and the importance of livestock and meat industries.
+(4:3:3) Scientific animal production and the importance of livestock and meat industries.
 Selection, reproduction, nutrition, management, and marketing of livestock.
-The laboratory accompanies Animal Science (lecture).
 Laboratory activities will reinforce scientific animal production and the importance of livestock and meat industries.
 Selection, reproduction, nutrition, management, and marketing of livestock.
+Semester Hours: 4 Lecture Hours: 3 Lab Hours: 3 Note: